diegologu/diegologu.github.io/_pages/about.md

 announcements:
   enabled: true # includes a list of news items
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit:  # leave blank to include all the news in the `_news` folder

 latest_posts:
-  enabled: true
+  enabled: false
   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I'm Diego Lopez Guerrero, a Ph.D. student in the [SPARK Laboratory](https://sparklab.engr.uky.edu/) under the supervision of [Professor Dan M. Ionel](https://scholar.google.com/citations?user=jkL_-FIAAAAJ&hl=en) at the University of Kentucky.
+I started my doctoral journey after earning my B.Sc. in Mechanical Engineering from Universidad de La Sabana in Colombia in 2024.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+Before beginning the Ph.D. program, I had the opportunity to work as a Visiting Student Scholar at the SPARK Lab, where I contributed to the mechanical design of two prototype systems exploring advanced concepts in electric machines.
+During my undergrad years, I was part of the first and only colombian [team](https://www.instagram.com/uhev.col/) in the [Shell Eco-Marathon](https://www.shellecomarathon.com/) competition.
+For which we designed, built, and raced ultra-efficient electric vehicles, participating in the Brazil 2022 competition.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I was fortunate to be awarded the Excellence Scholarship throughout my time at La Sabana, and now I serve as both a Teaching Assistant in the ECE Department and a Research Assistant at the SPARK Lab.
+My current research focuses on electric machines, with a special interest in electric propulsion systems for aircraft.